sofia-taf/WorkshopEffortByStock/README.md

 ## VRE tests

-For the purposes of VRE tests, a run is successful if it produces a `report` folder containing at least one PDF file.
+Note that a variety of warnings and errors may be shown, but for the purposes of VRE tests, a run is successful if it produces a `report` folder containing at least one PDF file.

-Note that the VRE can also produce some "engine noise", warnings that are related to the VRE configuration and do not prevent successful SOFIA-TAF runs.

 ## Further information